xserv/xserv-chat-widget/README.md

 <br>

-This JavaScript widget allows you easily use [Xserv](http://mobile-italia.com/xserv/) text and video/audio messaging on your site.<br>
+This JavaScript widget allows you easily use [Xserv](http://mobile-italia.com/xserv/) WebSocket API for text and video/audio messaging on your site.<br>
 [Xserv](http://mobile-italia.com/xserv/) is a platform of real-time bi-directional messaging via WebSockets to web and mobile apps, or any other Internet connected device.

 ## How To Get Started